• Mattress Guides

 Keep Your Mattress Protected

 Anyone who’s tried to clean a dirty or stained mattress knows how hard the task can be.
 Save yourself the hours of blotting and dabbing by keeping your mattress from stains in the first place.

 A popular way to do this is by using either a mattress protector or mattress pad.
 While a mattress protector is a thin, almost sheer, layer of material which wraps around like a fitted sheet, a mattress pad is a thicker cover placed on top of the mattress.
-Both covers go in between your mattress and bedsheet, acting as a protective layer of defense against dust and dirt.

 Keep a Clean Bed